What to do when your OCI card is rejected?

 Introduction

 An OCI card has a number of benefits for the holder.
 There are certain requirements that a person needs to fulfil in order to be eligible for an OCI card.
 However, there are instances where the person is denied an OCI card despite fulfilling the criteria due to some clerical error on the part of the authorities or due to inadequacy of the documents submitted by the applicant.
-This article deals with the remedies a person can avail in case the application for OCI card is rejected.
+In this blog we will discuss the remedied available to the foreign citizens in cases where their OCI Application is rejected or is refused to be accepted.

 Common Reasons for rejection of OCI Card